-Professional Capacity:Summarize the professional capacity trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+observed by the team while completing this section of the report.
+What are the Teachers have been exposed to extensive professional learning to build a repertoire of best practice strategies.
+An area of improvement is the effective implementation of the coaching cycles that provide a model of expertise to support teacher growth and development in the important trends and patterns that will support the identification of student, teacher, and leader needs? area of content knowledge and instructional delivery.